onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 ## Reentrancy

 One of the major dangers of [calling external contracts](./recommendations#external-calls) is that they can take over the control flow, and make changes to your data that the calling function wasn't expecting.
-This class of bug can take many forms, and both of the major bugs that led to the DAO's collapse were bugs of this sort.
+This class of bugs can take many forms, and both of the major bugs that led to the DAO's collapse were bugs of this sort.

 ### Reentrancy on a Single Function